 - The communication channels you use

-Marketing and advertising teams should carefully consider all of these things when settling on the company’s voice.
-A company that offers online legal counseling might have a completely different brand voice than an app that shows you who’s “stalking” you on social media.
+Marketing and advertising teams should consider all these things carefully when settling on the company’s voice.
+For example, a company that offers online legal counseling might have a completely different brand voice than an app that shows you who’s “stalking” you on social media.

 Look at CHADD.
-This organization supports and provides resources for people with ADHD, their loved ones, educators, and other professionals.
+This organization supports and provides resources not just for people with ADHD, but also their loved ones, educators, and other professionals.

 Their brand voice—inclusive, sensitive, embracing—is completely different from Tony Robbins, who is a lot more aggressive (in a positive way).

 Finally, consider your communication channels.
-If your brand relies solely on LinkedIn—a network of professionals—that’s something to think about.
-This would call for a very different approach from a brand that mostly utilizes TikTok.
+For example, if your brand relies solely on LinkedIn—a network of professionals—that’s something to think about.
+This would call for a very different approach from a brand that primarily utilizes TikTok.